 \section{Method}

-\ours\ is constructed from several essential components.
-We begin by outlining the preliminaries related to TSF and the Fourier Transform, providing the foundation for our approach.
-Next, we present the architecture of \ours, detailing its three core modules: Static Frequential Attention (SFA), Static Temporal Attention (STA), and Independent Frequential Mapping (IFM), under assumption that the input series is univariate.
-Then, we describe how the Low-rank Weight Sharing method generalizes those modules to multivariate time series.
-Lastly, we introduce SFALoss, a novel loss function that combines weighted losses in both the frequency and time domains, guiding the model to prioritize informative patterns while enhancing predictive performance.
+We first define the multivariate LTSF problem, then describe the \ours\ architecture, focusing on its three core modules: Static Frequential Attention (SFA), Static Temporal Attention (STA), and Independent Frequential Mapping (IFM), assuming univariate time series.
+We then explain how the Low-rank Weight Sharing method extends these modules to multivariate time series.
+Finally, we introduce SFALoss, a loss function that combines weighted losses in both frequency and time domains to prioritize predictable frequencies and improve model performance.